litesolutions/objectscriptquality-vscode/README.md

 ## Contributions and license

-SonarLint for Visual Studio Code is open source under the LGPL v3 license.
-Feel free to submit Pull Requests.
+CachéQuality for VSCode is a software distributed under freeware basis.
+This software is composed of the CachéQuality plugin and a modified version of SonarLint.

+SonarLint is a trademark of SonarSource S.A., and is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+See the GNU Lesser General Public License for more details.

+CachéQuality for VSCode is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Feedback

-The preferred way to discuss about VS SonarLint for CacheQuality is by posting on the [Project Issues tab](https://github.com/litesolutions/cachequality-vscode/issues).
+The preferred way to discuss about CacheQuality for VSCode is by posting on the [Project Issues tab](https://github.com/litesolutions/cachequality-vscode/issues).
 Feel free to ask questions, report issues, and give suggestions.